StatisticsNZ/simplevis/README.md

 `simplevis` is a package of `ggplot2` and `leaflet` wrapper functions that aims to make visualisation easier with less brainpower required.

+It does this by:

+* using families of functions of combinations of colouring (by a variable), facetting, neither or both
+* using prefixes to make it easier to adjust aspects of the visualisation
+* unifying colouring into one concept, and simplyfing applying different colouring methods.

 ### Installation

 Install stable version from CRAN: